jackeyemean/nba-draft-predictor/README.md

 ![Error Distribution](error_distribution.png)

 This histogram displays the distribution of prediction errors (predicted tier - actual tier).
-The distribution shows that most predictions fall within ±2 tiers of actual outcomes, which is reasonable.
+The distribution shows that most predictions fall within ±2 tiers of actual outcomes.
 The slight rightward skew suggests the model tends to be slightly optimistic about prospects, which is common in draft evaluation.

 #### 3. MAE by Position Group